The difference between natural cocoa and Dutch-process cocoa powder.

 If a recipe uses baking powder use either type of cocoa – it is up to personal taste.

 If a recipe uses baking powder and baking soda but calls for more powder than soda use either type of cocoa.
-Remember, the baking powder is balanced (acid/base), so, in these recipes it’s the cocoa’s flavour more than its rising properties that is needed.
+In these recipes, the baking powder is balanced (acid/base), therefore, the cocoa is used for its flavour more than its rising properties.